superPorridge27/AlphaGuard/README.md

 ##### 3. If you have a magic wand, what would you wish in regards of cyber security talent pool in Indonesia?
 **Context**: I can see that your company invested a lot in cultivating local talents, I genuinely want to see your company succeed in that.

+> [!NOTE]
+> I would be honored to have a video call with you.
+But if you're busy, linkedin chat discussing your company challenges would be awesome too.
+Thank you!